 - 1. This decision does not imply that the information provided in your registration dossier is in compliance with the REACH requirements.
 The decision does not prevent ECHA from initiating a compliance check on the registration at a later stage. - 2.
-Failure to comply with the request(s) in this decision, or to fulfil otherwise the information requirement(s) with a valid and documented adaptation, will result in a notification to the Enforcement Authorities of the Member States. - 3.
-In carrying out the test(s) required by the present decision it is important to ensure that the particular sample of substance tested is appropriate to assess the properties of the registered substance, taking into account any variation in the composition of the technical grade of the substance as actually manufactured or imported.
-If the registration of the substance covers different grades, the sample used for the new test(s) must be suitable to assess these.
-Furthermore, there must be adequate information on substance identity for the sample tested and the grade(s) registered to enable the relevance of the test(s) to be assessed.
+Failure to comply with the request(s) in this decision, or to fulfil otherwise the information requirement(s) with a valid and documented adaptation, will result in a notification to the Enforcement Authorities of the Member States. - In relation to the information required by the present decision, the sample of the 3. substance used for the new test(s) must be suitable for use by all the joint registrants.
+Hence, the sample should have a composition that is suitable to fulfil the information requirement for the range of substance compositions manufactured or imported by the joint registrants.
+It is the responsibility of all joint registrants who manufacture or import the same substance to agree on the appropriate composition of the test material and to document the necessary information on their substance composition.
+In addition, it is important to ensure that the particular sample of the substance tested in the new test(s) is appropriate to assess the properties of the registered substance, taking into account any variation in the composition of the technical grade of the substance as actually manufactured or imported by each registrant.
+If the registration of the substance by any registrant covers different grades, the sample used for the new test(s) must be suitable to assess these grades.
+Finally there must be adequate information on substance identity for the sample tested and the grade(s) registered to enable the relevance of the test(s) to be assessed.